iTzFabregas/Discord-bots/Images-Display/README.md

 ## Commands

-To add a new command and image, write:
+To add a new command and image, type:
 ```
 !addimage <command> <image-link>
 ```

-To delete a command and image, write:
+To delete a command and image, type:
 ```
 !delimage <command>
 ```

-To list all commands, write:
+To list all commands, type:
 ```
 !listimages
 ```

-To show a image, previously stored, write:
+To show a image, previously stored, type:
 ```
 !<command>
 ```